Lerdo law: Excluded properties

 The law excluded properties that were used by the Catholic Church as an institution for religious purposes.
-As stipulated in Article 8 of the law, the properties were exempt from the alienation if the buildings used immediately and directly to the service or Church institutions, such as convents, episcopal palaces, municipal schools, hospitals, hospices, markets, and houses of correction charities.
-Properties belonging to municipalities also exempted buildings, open lands and land used exclusively for the public service of their populations.
+As stipulated in Article 8 of the law, the properties were exempt from the alienation if the buildings used immediately and directly in the service of Church institutions, such as convents, episcopal palaces, municipal schools, hospitals, hospices], markets, and houses of correction charities.
+Certain properties belonging to municipalities were also exempted: buildings, open lands, and land used exclusively for the public service of their populations.

 Fiscal consolidation

 All transfers of rural and urban properties executed under the law had a 5% sales tax, which was to be paid in the corresponding general government offices.
 The taxes were to be in cash and debt bonds, depending on the time to verify the awards.
 By those policies, the Mexican government intended to increase its low level of tax revenue to improve the public finances.

 Impact on native communities

 The law required that civil corporations to be stripped of their real estate and so seriously damaged the foundation of the economy of indigenous communities, which owned all of the land in their boundaries.
 The territories represented a significant income for communities, as most were leased to third parties to raise funds.
 Thus, their loss worsened the situation of many indigenous people who already lived in poverty.

 Natives demanded Finance Minister Miguel Lerdo de Tejada to respect their property rights.
 However, according to the law, the rights of tenants were reserved to buy their own land before it was offered to foreign buyers.

 To prevent their lands from being acquired by others, some indigenous peoples went before a judge to acquire the land as an individual, but the officials charged very high fees and sales taxes, which complicated the recovery process.
 In other cases, judges had fraudulent dealings with those interested in the territories to acquire land even before the natives learned of the existence of the law, which made it virtually impossible for communities to retain their territories.